divengine/div/README.md

 implementation of everything in one class, in a single file.
 This allows easy adaptation to existing development platforms.

-## Goals
+## Goals?
-Goals?
 One class, one file!, considering the template like an object, create a minimum of highly descriptive syntax, avoid a cache system, improve the algorithms, reuse the knowledge, write mechanisms and extend!.

-Possibilities for the designer?
+Possibilities for developers?
 The designer carries out its work in text files and then the designer can use different tags.
 Div does not provide for the design obtrusive code.
 All that is programmed in the templates has a single
 goal: design.